parodos-dev/parodos/workflow-examples/README.md

 ### Adding The workflow-examples To The InfraStructure Service

-Once the Jar has been compiled, ensure its added to the pom.xml of the InfraStructure Service.
-This will allow the BeanWorkflowRegistryImpl to register the Tasks and WorkFlows.
+Once the Jar has been compiled, ensure its added to the pom.xml of the workflow-service.
+This will allow the BeanWorkflowRegistryImpl to register the WorkflowTasks and Workflows.

 ```xml